How Hedera Hashgraph is building a fast and secure blockchain alternative

 VentureBeat: How would you say you got so much money raised here?

 Harmon: It’s revolutionary tech.
 It’s the best tech in the market.
 It’s two things, right?
 Look at how it compares in terms of performance.
 Bitcoin today processes roughly five transactions per second.
 Ethereum today can process maybe 15-20 transactions per second.
-What we’re demonstrating is 1,000 transactions per second.
+What we’re demonstrating is millions transactions per second.

 It’s the difference between a calculator and a computer.
 If you think about the range of applications you can do on a calculator, that’s where we are today with the first generation of distributed consensus.
 When you hit thousands, you open up a whole new range of use cases.